-\subsection{RQ3: How do external factors influence the effectiveness in generating logging statements?}
+\subsection{RQ4: How do external factors influence the effectiveness in generating logging statements?}

-While RQ2 discusses the internal characteristics of LLMs, some external factors are also likely to influence their effectiveness in logging generation.
-In particular, we focus on how \textit{comments} and \textit{programming contexts} will impact the performance.
-With the investigation, not only can developers make the best use of these tools, but also can guide researchers in building more effective automated logging models.
+While RQ3 discusses the prompt construction for LLMs, some external program information is likely to affect their effectiveness in logging generation.
+In particular, we focus on how \textit{comments} and \textit{the scope of programming contexts} will impact the model performance.

-\textbf{With comment v.s. without comment.} Inspired by the importance of human-written comments for intelligent code analysis~\cite{guo2022unixcoder, mastropaolo2023robustness, wan2018improving}, we also explore the utility of comments for our logging study.
-To this end, we feed the original code (with comment) and comment-free code into LLMs separately and display the results of the comment-free evaluation and its corresponding performance drop rate ($\Delta$) in Table~\ref{tab:rq3-influencing-result} (denoted as wo/ Cmt) associated with AOD, F1, BLEU, and ROUGE.
-The results show that all LLMs consistently experience performance drops in a comment-free cycle, with an average drop rate on \textit{0.5\%}, \textit{2.4\%}, \textit{2.3\%}, and \textit{2.4\%} of AOD, F1, BLEU, and ROUGE, respectively.
-The decrement is mainly because that comments are written by developers to describe the functionalities of the following code snippets, which share a similar nature to logging practices that record system activities.
+\textbf{With comment v.s. without comment.} Inspired by the importance of human-written comments for intelligent code analysis~\cite{guo2022unixcoder, mastropaolo2023robustness, wan2018improving}, we also explore the utility of comments for logging.
+To this end, we feed the original code (with comment) and comment-free code into LLMs separately, compare their results, and analyze the corresponding performance drop rate ($\Delta$) in Table~\ref{tab:rq4-without-comment} in terms of AOD, F1, BLEU, and ROUGE score.
+The results show that LLMs consistently encounter performance drops without comments, with an average drop rate on \textit{0.8\%}, \textit{2.1\%}, \textit{2.2\%}, and \textit{3.0\%} for AOD, F1, BLEU-4, and ROUGE-L, respectively.
+The reason is that, comments are used to describe the functionalities of the corresponding code, thus sharing similarities to logging practices that record system activities.

-Fig.~\ref{fig:rq3-comment-case} represents a case of CodeWhisperer that can be facilitated by reading the comment of ``parse sequence Id''.
-Without the comment, CodeWhisperer only concentrates on the invalid sequence number but failed to involve parsing descriptions; thus, such unclear logging statements may mislead maintainers on parsing failure diagnosis.
-Besides, the comments highlight that the exception is a foreseeable and potentially common issue, which helps the LLMs in correctly selecting the log level, changing the logging level from \fixedwidth{warn} to \fixedwidth{debug}.
+Fig.~\ref{fig:rq3-comment-case} presents an example with CodeWhisperer that can be facilitated by reading the comment of \fixedwidth{parse sequence Id}.
+Without the comment, CodeWhisperer only concentrates on the invalid sequence number but fails to involve parsing descriptions, which may further mislead maintainers on parsing failure diagnosis.
+Moreover, the comments highlight that the exception is a foreseeable and potentially common issue, which helps the LLMs in correctly selecting the log level, changing the logging level from \fixedwidth{warn} to \fixedwidth{debug}.